Doing the same thing over and over again expecting different results isn’t just a definition of insanity, it’s a symptom of a deeper problem.

 This can include but is not limited to how much (or how) we drink, smoke, spend, gamble, sleep, eat, binge, stare at screens, lie, take abuse, say yes when we need to say no, say no but act like we said yes, run from the truth, and/or indulge in excesses of self-pity, self-obsession, and/or self-flagellation.

-If any other this sounds familiar, we should hang out.
+If any of this sounds familiar, we should hang out.

 Today I have a simple, healthy relationship to food.